mcandre/tinyrick/README.md

 # SETUP

-## rick.rs
+## tinyrick.rs

-Write some tasks in a `rick.rs` build configuration script at the top-level directory of your Rust project:
+Write some tasks in a `tinyrick.rs` build configuration script at the top-level directory of your Rust project:

 ```rust
 fn banner() {